Adetola OlatunjiAugust 28, 2019

 What is Faces of New Profit?
 It’s a spotlight on members of the New Profit community, why they do what they do, and who they are.
-This week, we talk to Adetola Olatunji, Manager on our Learn to Earn team!
+This week, we talk to Adetola Olatunji, Associate Partner on the Systemic Solutions team!

 What motivated you to work in the social sector/New Profit?